and-rewsmith/hardware-agent-poc/README.md

 ## Repo Structure

 #### Top-level module
-The `<TODO>` dir is the top level module.
+The `agent` dir is the top level module.
 This internally contains three subgroups:
-1. model: contains model code and utility scripts
+1. TODO
-2. analysis: for plotting
+2. TODO
-3. rl: applying the model to different rl tasks
+3. TODO
-4. benchmarks: applying the model to non-rl benchmarks
+4. TODO

 #### Scripts
 The `./scripts` dir contains the same scripts that run all the checkin / CI automation to facilitate running locally.
 As well as other utilities.